-Eggs, almonds, a lemon, and sugar are all that's needed to make the cake.
+Eggs, almonds, one lemon, and sugar are all that's needed to make the cake.
 Grind almonds, grate lemon peel and beat with the yolks and mix in the whites.
-Bake, and you have a lovely dessert.
+Bake and you have a lovely dessert.
 Serve with almond ice cream, as is tradition In Mallorca.
 Easy recipe for almond ice cream included.

 02 of 10

 Pantxineta in Basque or Panchineta in Spanish, this delicious dessert is a traditional pie from the Basque Country (Pais Vasco) of Spain.
 With an elegant presentation, it is a deceptively simple dessert to prepare.
 Bake the pastry cream between two puff pastry sheets, and cover with coarsely chopped almonds and hazelnuts and sprinkle with powdered sugar.

 Panellets are a traditional sweet from the region of Cataluña, prepared for All Saints Day or in Spanish Dia de Todos los Santos.
 They are often served with moscatel wine, or cava, Spanish sparkling wine.
 Panellets are made of equal parts of ground almonds and sugar, then formed into balls and decorated with pine nuts, or rolled in cocoa powder, candied cherries, or coconut flakes.
 Panellets can be flavored with espresso coffee or ground cinnamon.Continue to 5 of 10 below.

 05 of 10

 Polvorones or Almond Cookies are a delicious cookie, full of almond flavor.
 They are very popular at Christmas, and this version is less crumbly and more crispy than other versions.
 Since the dough is less crumbly and denser, it is easier to prepare at home.